COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 / Function description:

 - `Update`: Checks the `Game Manager` for which items have been acquired by the player and displays the acquired items in the inventory menu.
-Also, checks if any input is pressed to close the inventory menu.
+Also checks if any input is pressed to close the inventory menu.

 #pagebreak()
 ==== `Lost` <LostDetailed>